IBM/helm101/tutorial/Lab1/README.md

     guestbook-demo   2         2         2            2           51m
     ```

-    To check the status of the running application, you can use `kubectl get pods --namespace helm-demo`.
+    To check the status of the running application, you can use `$ kubectl get pods --namespace helm-demo`.

     ```console
     NAME                            READY     STATUS    RESTARTS   AGE